 What is Ukulele Wednesdays?

-It’s a free weekly ukulele jam, which happens concurrently in two locations in London and welcomes all levels, from beginners to advanced.
+It’s a free weekly ukulele jam in London, and welcomes all levels, from beginners to advanced.
+It doesn’t matter if you only know a C chord, everyone can join in!
 A fun strumalong to liven up your humpday!
 Bring your ukulele and a songbook.
-Download the pdf to your tablet/or phone, or if you’ve extra cash to spend, print it out.
+Download the pdf to your tablet/laptop/phone or print it out.

 Get an email if we change venue, or update the songbook: Join the email list.